RolandFaure/Hairsplitter/doc/README.md

 ### SNPS lines
 SNPS line come after the read lines and describe the position of the pileup of reads on the contig.
 ```
-SNPS    1259       A       T       :A,A,A,A, ,T,C,A,T, ,T,T,T,C,A,A, ,T,T,T, , ,T,T,T,T,A,A,A,A,A,A,A, ,A,A,T,A,T,A,T,A,T,T,T,A,A,A,A,
+SNPS    1259       A       T       2,3,4,5,8,9,14,15,16,	A,T,T,T,A,A,C,A,A,
 ```
-5 fields in this kind of line:
+6 fields in this kind of line:
 1. SNPS
 2. Position of the SNP on the contig
 3. Majority allele at this position (either a letter or an integer in range [0:255] - do not mix both in the same file)
 4. Minority allele at this position (either a letter or an integer in range [0:255] - do not mix both in the same file)
-5. Pileup.
-Must starts by ":".
-Follows a comma-separated list with exactly as many tokens (either characters or integer ASCII encodings) as there are reads aligning on a contig.
-The token at position _n_ describes the allele of the _n_th read (corresponding to the _n_th READ line after the last CONTIG line) at this position. ' ' is inserted if the read is not defined at this position.
+5. Reads present at this position.
+Follows a comma-separated list describing what reads are present at this position.
+The _n_th read corresponds to the _n_th READ line after the last CONTIG line.
 Last character of the list must be a comma.
+6. Pileup.
+Comma-separated list describing the alleles of the reads present at this position.

 A complete (small) COL file can look like this:
 ```